Couple Counselling vs Mediation

 I receive a number of queries regarding the difference between couple counselling and mediation – people seem unsure about which option to choose when they are experiencing marital problems.

 What is the difference between couple counselling and mediation?

 Couple counselling is usually embarked upon when partners either want to work at improving their relationship or want to come to a decision regarding whether or not the relationship can be saved.

-What are the issues to consider when deciding between couple counselling and mediation?
+What are the issues to consider when deciding on couple counselling and/or mediation?

 Sometimes couples wait to long before they come for help – often the relationship has deteriorated so badly, too much as been said and sometimes actions have been taken such as initiating an affair that reconciliation becomes a herculean task.